nathanleclaire/awsapp/README.md

 # Requirements

 - Working copy of Docker.
-- [Docker Machine](https://github.com/docker/machine) installed as `machine` command on your system.
+- [Docker Machine](https://github.com/docker/machine) installed as `docker-machine` command on your system.

 Set the following environment variables: